A Monkey's Tale: Plot

 Meanwhile, the King's royal chancellor Sebastian, the governess to the King's daughter, Princess Ida, and their dim-witted side-kick, Gerard the Gormless, plot to kill the king while slowly poisoning Ida.
 During a cold spell, the lake which the Lankoos believed to be cursed, freezes over and the king leads his army to cross it in order to reach the "promised land" on the other side of the lake.
-Unfortunately, the ice melts and the king and his army all drown, save Kom and one other soldier named Lionel.
-Sebastian believes his plan has worked and moves to claim the throne, but the governess (who was giving the princess the poison) is given it herself by Gina and Lionel, subduing her, while Gina administers an antidote to the princess which Kom had heard of from the Woonko elder.
-Ida recovers from the effects of the poison and claims the throne before Sebastian can.
+Unfortunately, the ice melts and the king and his army all drown while Kom survives with one other soldier named Lionel.
+Sebastian believes his plan has worked and moves to claim the throne.
+Gina discovers the nefarious plot and escapes from Sebastian, the governess and Gerard before reuniting with Kom and Lionel.

+While Gina and Lionel search for the missing princess, Kom escapes from Sebastian and the angry mob where he returns to his home tribe.
+There, Kom briefly reunites with Gavin before going back to stop Sebastian.
+Gina and Lionel stop and subdue the governess from poisoning Ida before administering an antidote to the princess which Kom had heard of from the Woonko elder.
+As Kom interrupts Sebastian's coronation, Ida recovers from the effects of the poison and claims the throne before Sebastian can.
 Sebastian attempts to escape, but is pursued by Kom who subdues him after a fight while Lionel does the same to Gerard.
-The film ends with Sebastian and Gerard imprisoned, Ida as the new queen, and Kom and Gina returning to the land of the Woonkos, with the implication that the two tribes will learn to know each other once more.
+With Sebastian and Gerard imprisoned, Ida becomes the new queen.
+Kom and Gina return to the land of the Woonkos, with the implication that the two tribes will learn to know each other once more.